Should I Rent On the Upper West Side vs. Upper East Side?

 Upper East Side vs. Upper West Side

-The Upper East Side and Upper West Side run along the sides of Central Park.
+Both the Upper East Side and Upper West Side run along the sides of Central Park.
 The Upper East Side rests between East 96th Street and East 59th Street and consists of smaller neighborhoods like Carnegie Hill and Yorkville.

 Things to Do in Each Neighborhood

 Both the Upper East Side and Upper West Side have plenty of activities, ranging from dining to shopping to museums and cultural events.
-Residents in each neighborhood can easily roam through Central Park to lounge with a book, attend a recreational sports game, or watch free Shakespeare in the Park (reopening in the summer of 2025).
+Residents in each neighborhood can also easily roam through Central Park to lounge with a book, attend a recreational sports game, or watch free Shakespeare in the Park (reopening in the summer of 2025).

-On the Upper East Side, residents can stroll along 5th Avenueโ€™s stretch of Museum Mile, which boasts favorites like the MET and the Guggenheim, and smaller art-viewing opportunities like El Museo del Barrio and Neue Galerie.
+Additionally, on the Upper East Side, residents can stroll along 5th Avenueโ€™s stretch of Museum Mile, which boasts favorites like the MET and the Guggenheim, and smaller art-viewing opportunities like El Museo del Barrio and Neue Galerie.
 The Upper East Side also maintains a reputation for itโ€™s impressive shopping scene, with large designer houses and smaller luxury businesses decorating Madison Avenue.
 The street is a popular destination for holiday shopping in the winter months.

 The Upper West Side also features New York City staples like the Natural History Museum and Lincoln Center, where residents can view multiple shows throughout the year, including the New York City Ballet.
 Residents can attend smaller events around the neighborhood as well, like the Grand Bazaar on West 77th Street, where local vendors can sell their goods on Sundays.
 The Upper West Side attracts crowds for its restaurants and bars, including multiple jazz clubs.